Yashwanth-Krishna08/Student-Management-System/README.md

 By building this project, you can learn:

+* How to use STL vectors in real projects
-* How inheritance works in C++
+* Managing multiple objects in C++
-* Basic OOP concepts
-* Data handling using classes
+* Searching records efficiently
+* Menu-driven program design
-* Result calculation logic
+* Student data management logic

 ---

 ## Author

-Created by Yashwanth Krishna using C++ and OOP concepts.
+Created by Yashwanth Krishna using C++ and STL vectors.